Top 10 Science Questions

 My answer was no before because I was being a show-off when I had my first conservative opinion ever, under the name of science.

-Probably.
-There is this saying that need is the mother of invention.
-Humanity will probably reduce the destruction it's causing to the Earth and give time for the Earth to revive.
-But all this is possible only if we accept science.
-Some people out there are saying global warming isn't a real thing, which is stupid.
-Today we have moved away from science, and people are in a race for money and wealth, leaving others behind.
+Today, we have moved away from science.
+People are in a race for money and wealth, leaving others behind.
 We have forgotten who we are and why we are here.
-Today, for the common man, science means new weapons for war, space supremacy, mobiles, and computers, where we ignore real science and reap benefits from it without even having basic knowledge about the science behind them.
+For the common man, science today means new weapons for war, space supremacy, mobile phones, and computers.
+We ignore real science and reap the benefits without even having basic knowledge about the science behind them.
 Science has merely become a forced subject.

 Will humans have unlimited energy in the future?